 Q: How can we update our data?

 Updates are done by resubmitting your dataset to Europeana after changes in the dataset (addition or deletion of records) or in the mapping.

 Q: How frequently does Europeana harvest data?

 Europeana harvests and publishes on a monthly basis.
-See the Europeana Publication Policy for more information and the complete schedule.
+See the Europeana Publication Guide for more information and the complete schedule.

 Q: How long will it take until my data is visible on Europeana?

 Europeana has a dedicated team which is responsible for data harvesting.
 For entirely new datasets and providers, it is important to submit data as early as possible to ensure the team have enough time to provide you with feedback on your datasets.
 This process could take up to 3 months.